o3de/o3de.org/content/docs/engine-dev/tools/tiaf/maintaining-tiaf/debugging-tiaf.md

 - The test failure policy was set to `continue`, and the test suites that tests would be selected from were `main` and `smoke`.
 - Any test targets with the label `REQUIRES_gpu` were excluded from test selection.
 - The test target output was routed to the Jenkins console output.
-- The arguments used to invoke the native runtime were as follows:
+- The arguments used to invoke the native TIAF runtime were as follows:

     ```
     --sequence=tianowrite --fpolicy=continue --suites=main,smoke --labelexcludes=REQUIRES_gpu --ipolicy=continue --changelist=D:\workspace\o3de\build\windows\bin\TestImpactFramework\profile\Temp\Native\changelist.06011392e5a7456e817cda03f8f8c606.json --report=D:\workspace\o3de\build\windows\bin\TestImpactFramework\profile\Temp\Native\Reports\report.06011392e5a7456e817cda03f8f8c606.json --targetout=stdout